Chef & Brewer

-The Chef & Brewer collection is a collection of over 140 licensed pub restaurants in the United Kingdom, owned by the Greene King subsidiary, the Spirit Pub Company.
-They provide more upmarket pub food, specials and cask ales and a number of them have recently been re-furbished.
+The Chef & Brewer collection is a collection of over 150 licensed countryside pub restaurants in the United Kingdom, owned by Greene King.
+They provide pub food, specials and cask ales.

 History

 Grand Metropolitan, which later formed part of Diageo, sold the estate that became Chef & Brewer pubs to Scottish & Newcastle in 1993 in a part cash, part debentures deal of £708 million.
 In 2003, Scottish & Newcastle auctioned off the Chef & Brewer chain, which was acquired by the Spirit Group.
 In 2005 the Spirit Group was acquired by Punch Taverns.
 In 2011 the Chef & Brewer chain became part of Spirit Pub Company plc following its demerger from Punch Taverns.
 The Spirit Pub Company plc was acquired by Greene King in June 2015.

-The pubs are known for their family friendly atmosphere and have recently featured in Tesco Clubcard promotions.